wfn/torsearch/docs/onionoo_api.md

 ## Document types

 ### Summary documents

-(Pasting relevant parts from the Onionoo doc for now, and appending as needed.)

 Summary documents contain short summaries of relays with nicknames, fingerprints, IP addresses, and running information.
 Summary documents contain the following fields: